Cwm LLC Sells 3,155 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

-Cwm LLC lowered its position in UnitedHealth Group Incorporated (NYSE:UNH – Get Rating) by 4.9% in the 4th quarter, according to its most recent 13F filing with the SEC.
-The firm owned 61,359 shares of the healthcare conglomerate’s stock after selling 3,155 shares during the period.
-Cwm LLC’s holdings in UnitedHealth Group were worth $32,531,000 at the end of the most recent quarter.
+Cwm LLC trimmed its holdings in UnitedHealth Group Incorporated (NYSE:UNH – Get Rating) by 4.9% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 61,359 shares of the healthcare conglomerate’s stock after selling 3,155 shares during the quarter.
+Cwm LLC’s holdings in UnitedHealth Group were worth $32,531,000 as of its most recent SEC filing.

-A number of brokerages have recently commented on UNH.
-UBS Group dropped their target price on UnitedHealth Group from $590.00 to $550.00 and set a “neutral” rating for the company in a report on Wednesday, January 18th.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of UnitedHealth Group from $615.00 to $617.00 and gave the stock a “buy” rating in a report on Tuesday, January 24th.
-Raymond James raised shares of UnitedHealth Group from an “outperform” rating to a “strong-buy” rating and raised their price objective for the stock from $615.00 to $630.00 in a research note on Wednesday, April 5th.
-StockNews.com cut UnitedHealth Group from a “strong-buy” rating to a “buy” rating in a report on Thursday, April 6th.
-Finally, Stephens reiterated an “overweight” rating and set a $605.00 target price on shares of UnitedHealth Group in a research report on Tuesday, February 28th.
-Three investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $602.00.
+Several equities research analysts have recently weighed in on UNH shares.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of UnitedHealth Group from $615.00 to $617.00 and gave the company a “buy” rating in a research note on Tuesday, January 24th.
+Raymond James upgraded UnitedHealth Group from an “outperform” rating to a “strong-buy” rating and lifted their target price for the stock from $615.00 to $630.00 in a research report on Wednesday, April 5th.
+StockNews.com lowered shares of UnitedHealth Group from a “strong-buy” rating to a “buy” rating in a report on Thursday, April 6th.
+Stephens reaffirmed an “overweight” rating and set a $605.00 target price on shares of UnitedHealth Group in a research report on Tuesday, February 28th.
+Finally, Loop Capital lifted their target price on UnitedHealth Group from $575.00 to $590.00 in a research report on Tuesday, January 17th.
+Three investment analysts have rated the stock with a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $602.00.

-UnitedHealth Group (NYSE:UNH – Get Rating) last posted its earnings results on Friday, April 14th.
-The healthcare conglomerate reported $6.26 EPS for the quarter, beating analysts’ consensus estimates of $6.24 by $0.02.
-UnitedHealth Group had a net margin of 6.21% and a return on equity of 27.04%.
-The company had revenue of $91.93 billion during the quarter, compared to analysts’ expectations of $89.77 billion.
-During the same quarter in the prior year, the company posted $5.49 earnings per share.
-UnitedHealth Group’s revenue for the quarter was up 14.7% compared to the same quarter last year.
-Research analysts predict that UnitedHealth Group Incorporated will post 24.87 earnings per share for the current fiscal year.
+UnitedHealth Group (NYSE:UNH – Get Rating) last issued its quarterly earnings results on Friday, April 14th.
+The healthcare conglomerate reported $6.26 earnings per share for the quarter, topping the consensus estimate of $6.24 by $0.02.
+The business had revenue of $91.93 billion during the quarter, compared to the consensus estimate of $89.77 billion.
+UnitedHealth Group had a return on equity of 27.04% and a net margin of 6.21%.
+The company’s quarterly revenue was up 14.7% on a year-over-year basis.
+During the same quarter last year, the company earned $5.49 earnings per share.
+Analysts expect that UnitedHealth Group Incorporated will post 24.87 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 21st.
-Investors of record on Monday, March 13th were given a $1.65 dividend.
-This represents a $6.60 annualized dividend and a dividend yield of 1.29%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, March 21st.
+Shareholders of record on Monday, March 13th were paid a dividend of $1.65 per share.
 The ex-dividend date was Friday, March 10th.
-UnitedHealth Group’s payout ratio is currently 31.15%.
+This represents a $6.60 annualized dividend and a yield of 1.29%.
+UnitedHealth Group’s payout ratio is presently 31.15%.

 UnitedHealth Group, Inc engages in the provision of health care coverage, software, and data consultancy services.
 It operates through the following segments: UnitedHealthcare, OptumHealth, OptumInsight, and OptumRx.
 The UnitedHealthcare segment utilizes Optum’s capabilities to help coordinate patient care, improve affordability of medical care, analyze cost trends, manage pharmacy benefits, work with care providers more effectively, and create a simpler consumer experience.